rizinorg/book/src/configuration/evars.md

 Below is a list of the most frequently used configuration variables.
 You can get a complete list by issuing `e` command without arguments.
 For example, to see all variables defined in the "cfg" namespace, issue `e cfg.` (mind the ending dot).
 You can get help on any eval configuration variable by using `e? cfg.`

-The `e??` command to get help on all the evaluable configuration variables of radare2.
+The `e??` command to get help on all the evaluable configuration variables of rizin.
 As long as the output of this command is pretty large you can combine it with the internal grep `~` to filter for what you are looking for:

 ![e??~color](../img/configuration/e--color.png)